ML4GW/amplfi/docs/containers.md

 ## Mounting Local Code
 During development, often times you will make code changes and want to test them inside the container.
-To do so, you *could* rebuild the entire container locally so that your changes are built into the container,
+To do so, you *could* rebuild the entire container locally so that your changes are reflected in the container,

 ```
 apptainer build $AMPLFI_CONTAINER_ROOT/amplfi.sif apptainer.def